meta-hub/meta_target/README.md

     'sanchez'
   }

+  -- NOTE:
+  -- addModels is a a shorthand call for repeated `addModel` calls.
+  -- as a result, unique ID's will be generated for each successive call.
+  -- cache all "true" target ID's in the return value of the target.addModels function call.
+  -- this example is synonymous with all other non-singular target definition functions, e.g:
-  target.addModels('my_cars_target', 'Cars', 'fas fa-car', models, 10.0, onInteract, {
+  -- `addModelBones`, `addLocalEntBones`, `addNetEntBones`. local targetIds = target.addModels('my_cars_target', 'Cars', 'fas fa-car', models, 10.0, onInteract, {
     {
       name = 'lock_door',
       label = 'Lock Door'